 Renee Lawver, Greenhouse Gas Verification Program Manager, CARB

-In this can’t miss session, Ms. Lawver will outline the new regulations and their impact pathways, reporting, compliance and most importantly your business.
+In this can’t miss session, Ms. Lawver and Mr. Staiti will outline the new regulations and their impact pathways, reporting, compliance and most importantly your business.
 Learn how to both get into and stay in compliance with the latest information and hard facts.

 Numerous other states are looking at LCFS programs to increase and grow the use and market share of low carbon fuels.
 Learn the who, what, when and why of what’s going on outside California and how this impacts you and your operations.